- Pumps chlorinated and dirty water

 - The pump basket.
 This is a critical part of the system which collects debris from the pool and prevents it from going into the pump, which could put a strain on the motor and cause it to burn out prematurely.
 Across the world, one of the biggest problems in warmer climates is palm tree leaves – fortunately in the U.K this is less of a problem, and not an issue in indoor pools.
 Both our ranges, the SMP and SWIMM pool pumps have filter baskets which are removable, and inspection covers to allow easy inspection.

-The SMP by APP Pumps and the SWIMM by Speroni are fantastic swimming pool pumps.
-Both these manufacturers are incredibly well respected and supply pumps for both domestic and commercial use around the world.
-The pool pumps come with a fantastic 2-year warranty.
-The main difference between the two series, is the maximum temperatures of water the pumps can cope with, the SWIMM is rated to 35 °C whereas the SMP is rated to 60 °C.
+The SMP by APP Pumps, the SWIMM by Speroni and the iFlo by Plastica are all fantastic swimming pool pumps.
+These manufacturers are incredibly well respected and supply pumps for both domestic and commercial use around the world.
+The main difference between the series, is the maximum temperatures of water the pumps can cope with, the SWIMM and iFlo are rated to 35 °C whereas the SMP is rated to 60 °C.

 (According to the ASA Facilities Team, most swimming pools are kept at around 28°C to 31°C. Hot tubs are usually kept at around 38°C. Evidence has shown that generally the warmer the pool water, the more swimmers want to use the facility, and therefore swimming pool temperatures have crept up over time.)